Jill Walter Robinson

 Heart and soul--that can only mean owner/instructor Jill Walter-Robinson, a woman who has been teaching riding and managing stables (and only that!) since 1972.
 In the Peace Corps in West Africa in 1969, Jill discovered a horse that had walked out of the jungle behind her hut.
 The tribal chief who lost the horse allowed Jill to care-for and ride him.
 When she returned to her home in New York, Jill took the hint and enrolled in an instructor certification course taught by Frank Chapot.
 Soon after, Jill was Olympic rider Debbie Dolan's early instructor, and has taught and managed at Sweet Briar College, VA, The Farmington Polo Club, CT where she taught hunter rider Shashine Bell, and The Maryland Horse Center, where she directed a state-certified equestrian career course.
 For 25 years Jill has helped build character and confidence in young athletes, many who have gone on to careers in equine science, medicine and management.

-There is no better instructor than someone who has come up through Jill's program -- if they are rehired by GRS.
-Alyssa is a college student and very talented rider.
-She has always been a role model for our barn community and has 'the right stuff' to keep your rider safe and give them more confidence than they thought they would ever have!
+There is no better instructor than someone who has come up through Jill's program and rehired by GRS.
+Anne Schioppo, Cara Morello and Kira Shafer have 'the right stuff' to keep your rider safe and give them more confidence than they thought they would ever have!

 Workers and Apprentices